sensifai/Mobile_Image-Video_Enhancement/README.md

 ![resblock](Images/resblock.jpg)

-a new penalty term to multiply in MSE loss function.
-Since the luminance and contrast are not considered directly in mean square error (MSE) loss function and due to the importance of them, we used the luminance and contrast as a penalty term.
-This penalty term consists of difference between mean and variance of the input image and it’s ground truth.
+a new penalty term to multiply in the MSE loss function.
+Since the luminance and contrast are not considered directly in the mean square error (MSE) loss function and due to the importance of them, we used the luminance and contrast as a penalty term.
+This penalty term consists of the difference between the mean and variance of the input image and its ground truth.

 Loss function = Penalty_Term * MSE